mgaudin/Hy2roresO/docs/user-docs/getting_started.rst

 Unfortunately, you won't be able to download the plugin from the QGIS Plugin Manager.

-The :doc:`contribute` page has more information on getting in touch.
+The :doc:`..\about-docs\contribute` page has more information on getting in touch.